core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ---
-title: "Publish-Subscribe Broker for the Constrained Application Protocol (CoAP)"
+title: "A publish-subscribe architecture for the Constrained Application Protocol (CoAP)"
-abbrev: "Publish-Subscribe Broker for CoAP"
+abbrev: "A publish-subscribe architecture for CoAP"
 category: std

 docname: draft-ietf-core-coap-pubsub-latest